-Sutter County Probation continues to take a proactive approach to preventing juvenile delinquency by effectively intervening with at-risk youth and families, those involved in the juvenile justice system and those solely referred for voluntary services from community stakeholders.
-We also emphasize partnerships and active collaboration among stakeholders that interact, serve, and work with youth and their families.
-The Family Intervention Team (FIT), which is comprised of county and partner agencies, continues to seek new programs and practices to effectively work with youth who are at risk for involvement in anti-social behavior, crime, delinquency, being Commercially Sexually Exploited (CSE), homelessness, truancy, dependency, and other social issues.
-Youth with these risk factors are identified by any agency within the county, including probation, child welfare, behavioral health, community-based organizations, and city and county schools.
-Youth identified can be referred to the Family Assistance Services Team (FAST), which meets weekly, and is comprised of representatives from all the above agencies, as well as Alta Regional staff.
-The FAST team meets weekly to discuss referred cases (with appropriate releases of information in place) to brainstorm services that could be provided to meet the needs of the youth and family.
-Local law enforcement collaborates with the probation department to refer youth and families for services when they have calls for service and no citation or arrest is deemed appropriate, to include runaway youth and their families.
-The goal of all involved is to provide prevention and early intervention to keep youth out of the juvenile justice system.
-Additionally, Probation attends Multi-Disciplinary Intervention Team meetings, bi-monthly, with Victim Services and the Yuba City Police Department to assist with and provide services for youth victims of child abuse or sexual assault.
+Sutter County Probation focuses heavily on prevention and intervention in juvenile delinquency by intervening early with at-risk youth and families, those involved in the juvenile justice system, and those solely referred for voluntary services from community stakeholders.
+Sutter Probation emphasizes partnerships and active collaboration among stakeholders to serve, and work with youth and their families.
+The Family Intervention Team (FIT), comprised of county and partner agencies, continues to seek and implement new programs and practices to effectively work with youth who are at risk for involvement in anti-social behavior, crime, delinquency, being Commercially Sexually Exploited (CSE), homelessness, truancy, dependency, and other social issues.
+Youth with these risk factors are identified by agencies within the county, including probation, child welfare, behavioral health, community-based organizations, and city and county schools.
+The youth identified can be referred to the Family Assistance Services Team (FAST), which meets weekly, and is comprised of representatives from all the above agencies, as well as Alta Regional staff.
+The FAST team meets weekly to discuss referred cases (with appropriate releases of information in place) to brainstorm services that could potentially be provided to meet the needs of the youth and family.
+Further, local law enforcement collaborates with the probation department to refer youth and families for services when they have calls for service and no citation or arrest is deemed appropriate, to include runaway youth and their families.
+The common goal of all agencies is to provide prevention and early intervention to keep youth out of the juvenile justice system.
+Additionally, Probation attends Multi-Disciplinary Intervention Team meetings, bi-monthly, hosted by Sutter County Victim Services Child Advocacy Team to assist with and provide services for youth victims of child abuse or sexual assault, including those that are victims and/or at risk of being commercially sexually exploited.